vk-candpython/linux-locker-research/README.md

 - **Nonce-based**: Each file gets unique nonce (or random if not set)
 - **ChaCha20-inspired**: Counter mode with SHA-256 as PRF

+**What it does:** XOR-encrypts file contents via memory-mapped I/O using a SHA-256-based stream cipher — reads and writes directly to memory without loading entire files.
+Generates unique nonce per file.

 ### 5.2 encrypt_file() — Encrypt Single File

 ```python